 A New Future For Our Nuneaton Campus

 We are committed to retaining a strong presence in Nuneaton and our plans include high-quality campus facilities at our current location.
-We aim to invest in our facilities so that they are fit for purpose in a 21st century teaching and learning environment.
+We aim to invest in our facilities so that they are fit for purpose in a 21st-century teaching and learning environment.
 We plan to raise the investment funds we need to improve our facilities through the re-development of part of the current campus for residential purposes.

 Feedback included questions about the potential impact on traffic and car parking in the local area and concern over the volume of houses within the proposed development.
 Some of those who responded were concerned about the potential loss of sports pitches from the college grounds.

 For further updates, and news and progress, please return to this page which we will keep updated as our plans unfold.

-Last updated: Tuesday 27th March 2018
+Last updated: Wednesday 28th November 2018

 Print this page